 The central topics are in line with the African journey towards meeting the UN Sustainable Development Goals and achieving universal health coverage.
 Topics include: The Health of the African Youth, Advancing Technology for Health in Africa, Infectious Diseases and Global Health Security, Stemming the Tide of Non-Communicable Diseases in Low- and Middle-Income Countries, Inter-Sectoral Action […]

-Celebrated in the last week of April, the World Immunization Week aims to promote the use of vaccines to protect people of all ages against disease.
-Immunization saves millions of lives every year and is widely recognized as one of the world’s most successful and cost-effective health interventions.
+World Immunization Week – celebrated every year in the last week of April – aims to promote the use of vaccines to protect people of all ages against disease.
+Immunization saves millions of lives every year and is widely recognized as one of the world’s most successful health interventions.
 Yet, there are still nearly 20 […]

 Marked each year on 25 April, World Malaria Day is an occasion to highlight the need for continued investment and sustained political commitment for malaria prevention and control.

 April 7 of each year marks the celebration of World Health Day.
 From its inception at the First Health Assembly in 1948 and since taking effect in 1950, the celebration has aimed to create awareness of a specific health theme to highlight a priority area of concern for the World Health Organization.
 Over the past […]

 The idea for this international day goes back to 1992, the year in which the United Nations Conference on Environment and Development in Rio de Janeiro took place.
 That same year, the United Nations General Assembly adopted a resolution by which 22 March of each year was declared World Day for Water, to be observed starting in […]